Local Government Insurance Premium Taxes (Municipal Premium Taxes)

 HB 524 went a long way toward resolving many of those concerns.
 Among other things, HB 524 made the following improvements:

 - Required insurers to give policyholders notice about the premium tax including the jurisdiction for which the tax was assessed.
 This allowed policyholders to identify errors more easily.

 - Required insurers starting in 2010 to use risk location technology verified for accuracy by the DOI.
 The goal of this provision was to make it more likely that insurers will properly collect the tax and make timely payments of taxes due to local governments.
 The risk location systems combine GPS-like mapping with local government boundaries as recorded by the Secretary of State to identify each address with its tax jurisdiction.

 - Established a Premium Tax Advisory Council (PTAC) made up of representatives of local governments and insurers.
-The Executive Director of IIK was appointed to a seat on the PTAC and is currently serving his second term on the Council.
+The Executive Director of IIK was appointed to a seat on the PTAC and is currently serving his third term on the Council.

-Despite the passage of HB 524 and subsequent “clean-up” legislation there are still a number of difficulties in administering the current system.
+Despite the passage of HB 524 and subsequent “clean-up” legislation, there are still a number of difficulties in administering the current system.
 The main problem faced by insurers is that it must deal with each local government that imposes a tax rather than with a central authority.
 Each insurance company faces the prospect of filing thousands of forms and preparing thousands of checks for local governments each year in order to remain in compliance.

 This system is unique to Kentucky.
 While other states allow local governmental entities to impose premium taxes, all other states collect and administer them on a centralized basis.
 The high compliance costs resulting from decentralized administration of the taxes must necessarily be passed on to policyholders in Kentucky.